code16/sharp/docs/dashboard.md

 - [Graph](dashboard-widgets/graph.md)
 - [Panel](dashboard-widgets/panel.md)

-## Dashboard filters

-Just like EntityLists, Dashboard can display [filters](filters.md).
-First we need to create

 ## Configure the Dashboard

 Once this class written, we have to declare the form in the sharp config file: